How the Algorithm Works

 What "Best Balance" Means

-Balancing classes involves trade-offs.
+Balancing classrooms involves trade-offs.
 Honoring every friend request might conflict with achieving perfect scale balance.
 Keeping gender ratios identical might limit how well origin schools can be distributed.
 The algorithm weighs all of these objectives together and finds the configuration where the combined outcome is as good as possible — even if no single dimension is perfectly optimized.

 Designed for Educators

 Shibutz's algorithm was built by engineers who work closely with educators and school administrators.
 Every optimization rule reflects real-world placement concerns — not abstract math.
-The goal is to save you hours of manual work while producing class lists that are fairer and more balanced than what's typically achievable by hand.
+The goal is to save you hours of manual work while producing classroom lists that are fairer and more balanced than what's typically achievable by hand.